How does lawn fertilization work

 Water the Lawn

-After applying the fertilizer, water the lawn thoroughly to help the nutrients absorb into the soil.
+After applying the fertilizer, water the lawn thoroughly to help the nutrients soak into the soil and be absorbed by the grass roots.

 Frequently Asked Questions